 Stochastic Parrots

-Stochastic Parrots is the shorthand name for an influential critique of large language models introduced by Emily M. Bender, Timnit Gebru, Angelina McMillan-Major, and Margaret Mitchell.
-It argues that systems trained to predict and generate language can produce fluent text without grounding, communicative intent, or accountable understanding, while also carrying costs from scale, data collection, bias, labor, and institutional power.
+Stochastic Parrots is the shorthand name for the 2021 critique of large language models by Emily M. Bender, Timnit Gebru, Angelina McMillan-Major, and Margaret Mitchell.
+It warns that systems trained to predict and generate language can produce fluent text without human grounding, communicative intent, or accountability, while the race to scale them can hide costs in data, energy, labor, bias, documentation, and institutional power.

 Definition